Complement control proteinĀ areĀ proteinsĀ that interact with components of theĀ complement system

-Complement receptor type 2 (CR2)
+Complement receptor type 2Ā (CR2)

 Rosetting

-Complement receptor type 1 (CR1)
+Complement receptor type 1Ā (CR1)

 Three-finger proteins and three-finger toxins

-Three-finger proteins or three-finger protein domains (3FP or TFPD) are a protein superfamily consisting of small, roughly 60-80 amino acid
+Three-finger proteins or three-finger protein domains (3FP or TFPD) are a protein superfamily consisting of small, roughly 60-80 amino acid residue protein domains with a common tertiary structure: three beta strand loops extended from

 Effect of biotin deficiency on embryonic development in the domestic fowl (1944) with reference and cited by articles